lelliotuk/pyCircuitLaundry/README.md

 `pip install git+https://github.com/lelliotuk/pyCircuitLaundry/`

 ## Usage
+If you're looking for random laundry rooms, don't be surprised if a lot of them don't work because a lot of them are out of service on the website.

 You currently need to make 4 requests to find the API ID for a specific site:

 `get_cities()`